suipingooi/jkdev/README.md

 ### Project Purpose - Who am I?

 Who am I?
 This is a question that plaque most individual as we grow and adapt throughout our lifetime.
 It is a "major" question, especially for a child transitioning from childhood to adulthood as they test their boundaries and find their sense of self and identity.
 This project's aims is twofold.

-    1. Allows JK to develop awareness of his sense of self, organize his thoughts and belief structure as he builds on his character development.
+1. Allows JK to develop awareness of his sense of self, organize his thoughts and belief structure as he builds on his character development

 2. Organizes JK's whole child domain developments into identity groups that will provide educators and school leaders a more comprehensive picture as they consider JK for direct school admission (DSA) into secondary one.

 "Who am I?" is a project with the ultimate goal of placing JK into a secondary school that will fit his personality and the family's values.
 This is crucial as the teenage stage in secondary school will influence deeply and form the basis of JK's identity as he exits this transitional stage and into adulthood.